- Infant Thrush - November 11, 2020

 Nightmares And Night Terrors In Preschoolers they say “If your

-terrors, be sure to tell babysitters what they are
+child has night terrors, be sure to tell babysitters what they are

 and what to do.